-You can manage your audio using the audio option at the top of your screen (it will look like a microphone or telephone icon).
+You can manage your audio using the audio option at the top of your screen (it will look like a speaker).
+In the dropdown menu, choose Select Speaker to select the applicable audio option.

 Accessing Today's Webinar (Slide 2 of 3)